Joachim Schummer Homepage

 Papers

-"The Global Institutionalization of Nanotechnology Research: A Bibliometric Approach to the Assessment of Science Policy", Scientometrics, 70, no. 3 (2007), 669-692 .
+"The Global Institutionalization of Nanotechnology Research: A Bibliometric Approach to the Assessment of Science Policy", Scientometrics, 70, no. 3 (2007), 669-692 (reprinted in: Tibor Braun & Martin Meyer (eds.), The Mechanism of Research on Nanostructures, Budapest: Akadémia Kiadó, 2008)..

-"Cultural Diversity in Nanotechnology Ethics", Interdisciplinary Science Reviews, 31 (2006), 217-230 (to be reprinted in Fritz Allhoff and Patrick Lin (eds.), Nanoethics: Emerging Debates, Dordrecht: Springer, 2008).
+"Cultural Diversity in Nanotechnology Ethics", Interdisciplinary Science Reviews, 31 (2006), 217-230 (reprinted in Fritz Allhoff and Patrick Lin (eds.), Nanotechnology and Society: Current and Emerging Ethical Issues, Dordrecht: Springer, 2008, pp. 265-280).

 "'Societal and Ethical Implications of Nanotechnology': Meanings, Interest Groups, and Social Dynamics", in: J. Schummer & D. Baird (eds.), Nanotechnology Challenges: Implications for Philosophy, Ethics and Society, Singapore et al.: World Scientific Publishing, 2006, 413-449.

-"Identifying Ethical Issues of Nanotechnologies", in: Henk ten Have (ed.), Nanotechnology: Science, Ethics and Politics, Paris: UNESCO Publishing, 2007, 79-98.
+"Identifying Ethical Issues of Nanotechnologies", in: Henk ten Have (ed.), Nanotechnology: Science, Ethics and Politics, Paris: UNESCO Publishing, 2007, pp. 79-98.

 "Teaching Societal and Ethical Implications of Nanotechnology to Engineering Students through Science Fiction", Bulletin of Science, Technology and Society, 25 (2005), 459-468 (with Rosalyn Berne).